 As far as policing is concerned, there is nothing new here, since one of the most enduring liberal myths is that the law and order function of the state, through policing and the criminal justice system, exists to keep people safe.
 Policing, in all economic and political contexts (liberal, fascist or communist), has always been a means of maintaining public order in the interests of those who benefit most from the status quo.
 The police, in every state (again in every political context), are always the ‘state police’.
 Perhaps the only aspect of policing that has changed over the last few centuries is the extent to which the target driven nature of the illusion of making it look as if the police exist to keep people safe has been accelerated and more widely promoted.

-A good example of how market Stalinism operates on the ground is represented by Police Scotland’s own Counter Terrorism strategy, taken from its own website.
+A good example of how the illusory world of appearances operates on the ground is represented by Police Scotland’s own Counter Terrorism strategy, taken from its own website.
 The strategy is laid out as follows.

 CONTEST - The strategy sets out the threat we